jeanslack/Videomass/README.md

 [![Build Status](https://travis-ci.org/jeanslack/Videomass.svg?branch=master)](https://travis-ci.org/jeanslack/Videomass)

-Videomass is a cross-platform GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts who need to manage many profiles and automate some conversion processes.
+Videomass is a cross-platform GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts who need to manage several custom profiles to automate their transcoding processes.

 It is based on the advanced management of presets and profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits of formats, codecs and commands.

-It features graphical tools for viewing, analyzing and processing multimedia streams and the video downloading.
+It features graphical tools for viewing, analyzing and processing multimedia streams and downloading videos.

 Videomass is written in Python3 with the wxPython-Phoenix toolkit.